yuvarajmonarch/Ex.No-2-b-Font-Size/README.md

 Step 4: Run the application.

 Step 5:On pressing the change font size button, the size of the font gets altered.

+Step 6: On pressing the Color button, the color of the text altered.

 Step 6:Close the Android project.